2. User Interface

 Delivery Window

 When you’re ready to export, you’ll find manifold delivery options in the delivery window.
-Aside from ProRes and DNxHR video, various image sequence formats and even H.264 previews are available.
+Aside from ProRes, DNxHR, and CineForm video, various image sequence formats and H.264/H.265 previews are available.
 Or just export stills of title cards and entire scrolling sections as PDF or images for your colleagues to check.
-If you embedded videos, you may also export a CSV or EDL timeline of them to precisely align their audio later in finishing.
+If you embedded videos, you may also export a csv/edl/otio/fcpxml/xml timeline of their audio to precisely align it later in finishing.

 Some formats support interlaced output.
 You can choose the field order in the Scan menu.
 Notice that the fields will really be sampled at double the frame rate.
 For example, if the scroll speed is 4 pixels per frame, the credits will advance by 2 pixels each field.